wyywyy23/wyywyy23.github.io/pub/_posts/2024-11-07-invited-t-cpmt24-accepted.md

 # Invited Journal Paper in IEEE T-CPMT

-> Read the full paper in IEEE Transactions on Components, Packaging and Manufacturing Technology (T-CPMT) [here](https://doi.org/10.1109/TCPMT.2024.3492189).
+Read the full paper in IEEE Transactions on Components, Packaging and Manufacturing Technology (T-CPMT) [here](https://doi.org/10.1109/TCPMT.2024.3492189).
+{:.note title="📄 Read More"}

 In this paper, we explore a co-designed silicon photonics chip input/output (I/O) architecture tailored for achieving energy-efficient, petascale connectivity in hyper-scale computing environments.
 As the data demands driven by large-scale artificial intelligence (AI) models and machine learning applications continue to surge, existing interconnect technologies face significant limitations in bandwidth and energy efficiency.
 The proposed solution leverages dense wavelength-division multiplexing (DWDM) and incorporates advanced components such as microresonator-based modulators and filters, optimized for low energy consumption and compact integration.